OpenFreeEnergy/Lomap/README.md

 ----------

-This example loads two ligands from SDF files and plans a perturbation network between them using LOMAP's default mapper and scorer.
+This example loads two ligands from SDF files and plans a perturbation network between them using LOMAP's default atom mapper and scorer.

 ```python
 import importlib.resources